Breathe Better with Whole-Home Air Filtration in Knoxville

 Because its active surface is usually around 10 inches, media filters are able to catch about 95 percent of particulates.

-These filters stay fresher longer too, commonly between three to six months.
+These filters last longer too, commonly between three to six months.

 There are several different types of electronic filtering systems you can use in your home.

-An electronic air cleaner applies a high-voltage magnetic charge to trap particles.
+An electronic air cleaner involves a high-voltage magnetic charge to catch particles.